splynx/docs/files/en/finance/credit_notes/credit_notes.md

 ![](refunded_trans.png)

-**Note:** In Splynx v3.1 we could add the invoice with negative price value, but now this feature is deprecated.
+**Note:** In Splynx v3.1 we could add the invoice with negative price value, but in v3.2 this feature is deprecated.
 Such invoice cannot be created now.
 Please, use the *Credit notes* function.

 ![](inv_negative_price.png)